Report of the Supervisory Board of KION GROUP AG

 The Supervisory Board advised the Executive Board on all significant matters relating to managing the Company and monitored the Executive Board’s running of the Company.
 The Supervisory Board was fully involved in all major decisions affecting the Company from an early stage.
 The Executive Board always notified the Supervisory Board of every significant aspect of the decisions to be made promptly and in detail, providing both written and oral reports.
 Between meetings of the Supervisory Board and between those of its committees, the chairman of the Supervisory Board, who is also chairman of the Executive Committee, remained in close contact at all times with the Executive Board, particularly the Chief Executive Officer and the Chief Financial Officer.
-There was also regular contact between the chairman of the Audit Committee and the Company’s Chief Financial Officer.
+There was also regular contact between the chairman of the Audit Committee and both the Chief Financial Officer and those responsible for auditing and compliance in the Company.
 This ensured that the Supervisory Board was always kept up to date on the Company’s performance and any significant transactions, even between meetings.
 The Supervisory Board satisfied itself at all times that the Company was being managed lawfully and diligently by the Executive Board.
 Giving the specified period of notice, the Executive Board presented to the Supervisory Board transactions that, according to the law, the Company’s articles of incorporation or the rules of procedure for the Executive Board of KION GROUP AG, require the Supervisory Board’s consent so that it could adopt resolutions.
 The Supervisory Board examined closely the resolutions proposed by the Executive Board and deliberated on them before adopting them.

 Main focus areas discussed by the Supervisory Board